tlberglund/groovy-liquibase/README.md

   of the validChecksum element valid.
 This is used if you, for example, want to reformat a changeSet to add white space.
 It doesn't change the functionality, but it will cause it to generate new checksums.
+- Liquibase has undocumented property(file: 'file') attribute.
+- includeAll only includes groovy files, and it does it in order.

 ## License
 This code is released under the Apache Public License 2.0, just like Liquibase 2.0.